Burrell College of Osteopathic Medicine is looking for exam proctors for the upcoming Fall Semester (July 2022 through December 2022)

 How often do I work?

-Prior to a semester starting, an email is distributed to all proctors with exam dates.
+Prior to a semester starting, an email is distributed to all exam proctors with exam dates and start times.
 Each exam proctor replies to the email with their available dates.
-Based on the information received, the Testing Center will prepare a schedule and share with all proctors.
+Based on the information received, the Testing Center will prepare a schedule and share with all exam proctors.
 There is an exam proctor meeting prior to the start of each semester.

 If you are scheduled for a particular day and cannot make it, you must notify the Testing Center immediately.
-At that time, the Testing Center will contact exam proctors that are available but not scheduled to see if they can cover.
+At that time, the Testing Center will contact other exam proctors for coverage.

-If you have additional questions, please contact the BCOM Testing Center at email@example.com If you would like to be an exam proctor, please click on the Apply Now button below.
+If you have additional questions, please contact the Burrell College Testing Center at email@example.com